They have pierced my hands and my feet: English translations

-Some English language translations, primarily those translated by or for Christian communities, render the text as: "They have pierced my hands and my feet" although English translations are not uniform in this rendering.
-Versions translated outside of Christian circles, such as the Jewish Publication Society and The Judaica Press, use different English renderings based on the Masoretic text rather than the Septuagint or Dead Sea Scrolls.
+Many English language translations, primarily those translated by or for Christian communities, render the text as: "They have pierced my hands and my feet" although English translations are not uniform in this rendering.
+Modern versions which used the word pierce, piercing or pierced include: the ASV, CSB, EHV, ESV, NCB, NIV, NKJV, RSV, WEB and YLT Versions translated outside of Christian circles, such as the Jewish Publication Society and The Judaica Press, use different English renderings based on the Masoretic text rather than the Septuagint or Dead Sea Scrolls.

+The development of translation choices from Old English to Modern English can be seen in the following table.

-The Vespasian Psalms use dulfun, the preterite form of the Old English strong verb delfan (to dig).
+The Vespasian Psalms use "dulfun", the preterite form of the Old English strong verb "delfan" (to dig).
+The Paris Psalter uses "þurhdulfon", the plural preterite indicative of þurhdelfan which means too dig or delve through or to bore through or pierce.

 Wycliffe's Bible of 1395 uses delueden, an alternate spelling of "delveden", the preterite form of the Middle English weak verb delven.
 Modern English uses the late Middle English form, "delve".
 The archaic meaning of "delved" is to dig or excavate, a literal translation of the Latin Vulgate term foderunt (from Jerome's Hexaplar Psalms), from fodio, I dig.
 Miles Coverdale in 1535, likely influenced by Luther's German translation as durchgraben (dig through, penetrate), chooses pearsed (pierced); and this has been retained in the majority of subsequent English versions.

 The translation of the New International Version as "they pierce my hands and feet" is based on the evidence of the Dead Sea Scrolls.

 Explanations and interpretations

 Rashi follows the Masoretic Text and paraphrases the phrase as "like lions (they maul) my hands and my feet."
 Rashi bases his translation of Psalm 22:16/17 on the other uses of the phrase (כָּ אֲרִי) ka'ari throughout the biblical text.
-Rashi cites Isaiah 38:13, in which translators uniformly render כָּאֲרִי as “like/as a lion”.
+Rashi cites Isaiah 38:13, in which translators uniformly render כָּאֲרִי as "like/as a lion".